ScorpionFiko/UTOR-MOD04-CHAL01-JavaScript-Quiz/README.md

 - the position of the correct answer within the array
 - the points (in case certain questions are deemed harder - they may require higher points)

-Future consideration:

-- modify the answer array to be an array of JavaScript objects showing the answer and whether that answer is correct or not.
-The future prototype is part of the displayPrototype() function for any future development.

 ### Page Transformation:

 The basic layout of the central panel where the quiz questions and answer appear is this: